Gabtup/modeling_requaypampa_microgrid_viability/README.md

  * Subfolders:
     - Demand_Time_Series and RES_Time_Series: These files, structured as required inputs for the microgrid simulation, contain the hourly profiles of, respectively, the electrical demand data and the renewable energy production data for each SSP.
+    - results: This folder contains a summary of the simulation results and the microgrid dispatch profiles for each SSP scenario.
+The results are organized according to the years with maximum and minimum irradiation.
+Additionally, two diesel generator formulations are used: the Linear Programming (LP) formulation and the Mixed-Integer Linear Programming (MILP) formulation for a 10 kW nominal diesel generator (MILP_10k).